-The following sections provide guidance on when and where to use the Central File Store.
+Use the following sections to determine when and where to use the Central File Store.

-When you use a manifest URL, all of the devices retrieve files directly from the location listed in the payload.
-This may be simpler to set up with some configurations, but may not be practical if large files are pushed out to many devices simultaneously, or if the network connection is low-quality.
+When you use a manifest URL, all devices retrieve files directly from the location listed in the payload.
+This may not be practical if large files are pushed out to many devices simultaneously or if the network connection is low-quality.

-When you use the Central File Store, the devices retrieve files from the Smart Device Server they have been configured to connect to.
-When you have several Smart Device Servers, this spreads traffic out to several servers rather than just one.
+When you use the Central File Store, the devices retrieve files from the smart device server they have been configured to connect to.
+When you have several smart device servers, this spreads traffic out to several servers.
 Using the Central File Store may also reduce reliance on a poor network connection.

 How many files will be stored and their size are the most important factors in deciding where the Central File Store should be located.
 Some files, such as OS updates, can be very large.
-If you plan to distribute a lot of files, or if your files are very large, consider using a separate location for the Central File Store.
-If the files you will distribute are small or there aren't many of them, you may keep the Central File Store in the default location.
+If you have a lot of files or if your files are very large, consider using a separate location for the Central File Store.
+If you don't have many files or if your files are small, you may want to keep the Central File Store in the default location for ease of management.

-You must have a certificate for the server where the Central File Store is.
-If you set up the Central File Store in the same location as a Smart Device Server, you can use the same certificate for the File Store that you use for the Smart Device Server.
+You must have a certificate for the server where the Central File Store is located.
+If you set up the Central File Store in the same location as a smart device server, you can use the same certificate for both.

-To use the Central File Store for a pre-6.2 payload:
+Using the Central File Store for a pre-6.2 payload

-2.Move the files into the Central File Store.
+2.Move the payload files into the Central File Store.

-3.Edit the payload by clicking its name in the Available Payloads panel and selecting the file from the Central File Store.
+3.Edit the payload by clicking its name in the Available Payloads panel and selecting the desired file from the Central File Store.

 4.Save the payload.

-Use the following sections to configure the Central File Store and manage files in it.
+Use the following sections to configure the Central File Store and manage its files.

 The default port for the Central File Store is TCP 9000, but the port number may be configured during installation.

-•FileStore UNC path.
 A network path to the location where you want the Central File Store.
-This path should be a dedicated path for the file store.
+This path should be a dedicated path for the File Store.
 By default, this field is populated with a path local to the Enterprise Server.
-If you change this path after you begin storing files, everything in this folder is moved to the new location.
+If you change this path after you begin storing files, everything in this folder is copied to the new location.

-•Mapping Username.
 A username associated with an account that has permission to access the network location.
 This account is used to retrieve files from the File Store.
-The account must have write permissions, and not read-only permissions.
+The account must have write permissions, not read-only permissions.

 Add files to the Central File Store through the Avalanche Console.
-You must have Administrator permissions in Avalanche in order to manage files in the Central File Store through the Avalanche Console.
+You must have administrator permissions in Avalanche in order to manage files in the Central File Store through the Avalanche Console.
 Files can also be added directly, using your preferred file browser and adequate credentials, but you will need to refresh the file tree by logging out and logging back in to the console.

-To manage files in the Central File Store:
+To manage files in the Central File Store with the Avalanche Console

 1.Click Tools > Central FileStore.